sictweb/web222/weeks/week01/README.md

 #### Requests

 A URL describes the location (i.e., server, pathname) and how to interpret (i.e., which protocol) a resource on the Internet.
-To get the resource, we need to request it by sending a properly formatted
-HTTP Request to the appropriate server:
+To get the resource, we need to request it by sending a properly formatted HTTP Request to the appropriate server (host):

 ```http
 GET /course/web222 HTTP/1.1